RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich: Introduction

-The third {\it Gaia} data release (GDR3, \citealt{GDR3}) further supports the presence of a large population of RR Lyrae in the young Thin Disc.
-The new data release includes a dedicated catalogue of more than 270 000 RR Lyare \citep{RRLG3}.
-About half of this sample contains a complete characterisation of the lightcurves (periods and Fourier transform parameters) that can be used to retrieve the photometric metallicity and a robust estimate of distance (see, e.g., \citealt{IB21,Mullen21,Li22}).
-In Figure~\ref{fig:gaiadr3}, we show an overview of the chemical, spatial and kinematic properties of this sample.
 The left-hand panel clearly shows the metallicity gradient as a function of the Galactic height, $z_\mathrm{G}$.
-At high $|z_\mathrm{G}|\gtrsim 5\,{\rm kpc}$, the sample is dominated by metal-poor RR Lyrae ($\mathrm{[Fe/H]}$ between about $-1.7$ and $-1.5$) that belong to the Stellar Halo.
-Around $|z_\mathrm{G}|=3$ kpc, the mean metallicity starts to increase from $\mathrm{[Fe/H]}\approx -1.3$ to solar-like values, $\mathrm{[Fe/H]}\approx-0.5$, very close to the Galactic plane at |$z_\mathrm{G}|<0.5\,{\rm kpc}$.
+For high $|z_\mathrm{G}|\gtrsim 5\,{\rm kpc}$, the sample is dominated by metal-poor RR Lyrae ($\mathrm{[Fe/H]}$ between about $-1.7$ and $-1.5$) that belong to the Stellar Halo.
+Around $|z_\mathrm{G}|=3\,{\rm kpc}$, the mean metallicity starts to increase from $\mathrm{[Fe/H]}\approx -1.3$ to solar-like values, $\mathrm{[Fe/H]}\approx-0.5$, very close to the Galactic plane, at $|z_\mathrm{G}|<0.5\,{\rm kpc}$.
 Part of the population in this region is not visible due to the Galactic extinction and, therefore, it is larger than shown in the figure.
 The flattened metal-rich component extends all over the Galactic disc from the inner parts (at galactocentric radii $R_\mathrm{G}\approx 1\,{\rm kpc}$) to the very outer disc ($R_\mathrm{G}\approx 25\,{\rm kpc}$).
-It is important to notice that the Stellar Halo RR Lyrae are present also at low Galactic heights (see, e.g., \citealt{IB21}); therefore, the gradient of the mean metallicity is in part driven by the evolution of the halo-to-disc fraction \citep{IB21}.
+It is important to note that the Stellar Halo RR Lyrae are also present at low Galactic heights (see, e.g., \citealt{IB21}); therefore, the gradient of the mean metallicity is in part driven by the evolution of the halo-to-disc fraction \citep{IB21}.

-As may be seen from the middle panel in Figure \ref{fig:gaiadr3}, the most metal-rich RR Lyrae have a relatively thin vertical distribution consistent with an exponential model with a vertical scale height of $\approx 0.5\,\rm{kpc}$.
-This value is roughly consistent with the vertical scale height of the Galactic stellar Thin Disc of $0.3$~--~$0.5\,{\rm kpc}$ \citep[e.g.][]{Bovy2016}.
+As may be seen from the middle panel in Figure \ref{fig:gaiadr3}, the most metal-rich RR Lyrae stars have a relatively thin vertical distribution consistent with an exponential model with a vertical scale height of $\approx 0.5\,{\rm kpc}$.
+This value is roughly consistent with the vertical scale height of the Galactic stellar Thin Disc of $0.3$~--~$0.5\,{\rm kpc}$ \citep[e.g.,][]{Bovy2016}.
 The population with metallicities between $-1.2$ and $-0.8$ follows an exponential profile with a vertical scale height of $0.9$~--~$1\,{\rm kpc}$, consistent with the scale height of the Galactic Thick Disc \citep[e.g.][]{Juric2008}.
 At higher metallicities, the vertical profile rapidly broadens (scale height larger than $2\,{\rm kpc}$), setting the transition into the spheroidal Stellar Halo component.